LUA rules run within the same environment as described in DNS Modes of Operation.

 pickrandom

-(addresses)¶Returns a random IP address from the list supplied.
+(values)¶Returns a random value from the list supplied.

 ---|